xgedev/whatsappviewer/README.md

 You can find the message id by opening the developer tools (F12) and inspecting the wrapper of a message.

 # Language
-**As mentioned earlier, I originally created this for personal use so all dialogues and texts are german**
+**As mentioned earlier, I originally created this for personal use so all dialogues and texts are in german**

 # Message limitations
 To prevent lags I limited the shown messages to 20,000.
 Everything higher than that will crash your browser / tab.